 We consider our diversity of treatment one of our greatest strengths.
-At Gateway Foundation Lake Villa, we support adult and adolescent patients in their recovery.
-Our adolescent program gives teens ages 12 to 18 a space to recover with their peers.
-Young adults between ages 18 and 26 can join our Bridges program for a similar experience.
-You can also find patients older than 26 getting help from our Lake Villa team.
+At Gateway Lake Villa, we support adult patients in their recovery.
+Our online adolescent program also gives teens ages 12 to 18 a space to recover with their peers.

 To make our treatment accessible to as many patients as possible, we aim to provide multiple payment options.
 We work with insurance providers in and out of our network to help you afford care.
 If you don’t have insurance, we also offer financing options.